nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * Make all of the html/ .html files use the same format for "Last update".
 * Clean up last-update timestamps of html/*.html files.
 * Fix the "Last update" entries in the html/ subtree.
-* Tweak the 'Modified' line on appropriate html pages.
+* Tweak the "Modified" line on appropriate html pages.
 * Update documentation templates and definitions.
-* Include missing html/icons/sitemap.png, reported by Michael Tatarinov.
+* Include missing `html/icons/sitemap.png`, reported by Michael Tatarinov.
 * Documentation updates for 4.2.7p22 changes and additions, updating ntpdc.html, ntpq.html, accopt.html, confopt.html, manyopt.html, miscopt.html, and miscopt.txt.
 * accopt.html: non-ntpport doc changes from Dave Mills.
 * Reinstate doc fix to authentic.html from Mike T.